-The plugin has 60,000+ active installs with a 4.8 out of 5 star rating, and is actively kept to date by the developer, Rémy Perona.
+The plugin has 100,000+ active installs with a 4.8 out of 5-star rating, and is actively kept to date by the developer, Rémy Perona.
 You can download WPS Hide Login from the WordPress repository or by searching for it within your WordPress dashboard under “Add New” plugins.
-This plugin is very lightweight and more importantly it doesn’t change any files in core or add rewrite rules, it simply intercepts requests.
+This plugin is very lightweight and more importantly, it doesn’t change any files in core or add rewrite rules, it simply intercepts requests.
 It is also compatible with BuddyPress, bbPress, Limit Login Attempts, and User Switching plugins.

 The plugin only has one option and is fast to configure.
 Once activated simply change your WordPress login URL under the “General” section in settings.
 Remember to pick something unique that won’t already be on a list that a bot or script might attempt to scan.

-If you are a Kinsta customer you will also want to open up a quick support ticket and let us know your new login URL.
-We need this to ensure your site is monitored with New Relic.
-We use New Relic to alert us of performance issues and or downtime on your WordPress website.
+If you’re a Kinsta client you might also want to exclude this from caching.
+Simply open up a quick support ticket and let us know your new login URL.

 Changing your login URL can also help prevent common errors like “429 Too Many Requests.”
 This is typically generated by the server when the user has sent too many requests in a given amount of time (rate limiting).
 This can be caused by bots or scripts hitting your login URL.
 The end user rarely causes this error.